JonErickson/community-hive-api-docs/docs/getting-started.md

 # Getting Started

-Welcome to the guide on creating a seamless integration with Community Hive's powerful API for your client application.
-This documentation will guide you through the process of integrating your community with the Community Hive platform.
+This documentation is intended to guide you through the process of creating your own client application and integrating your community with the Community Hive platform.

 ## Prerequisites